Flight Deck Management

 Global Positioning System

-The Global Positioning System (GPS) is composed of a network of satellites placed into orbit by the U.S. Air Force.
+The Global Positioning System (GPS) consists of a network of satellites managed by the U.S. Air Force.
 The U.S. is committed to maintaining the availability of at least 24 operational GPS satellites.
-To ensure this commitment, thirty or more satellites in six orbital planes travel in semi-synchronous (12-hour) orbits around the Earth.
+To ensure this, 30 or more satellites travel in semi-synchronous (12-hour) orbits around the Earth.

 GPS Limitations for VFR Operations

-• VFR pilots should never rely solely on one system of navigation.
-GPS navigation should be integrated with other forms of electronic navigation, as well as pilotage and dead reckoning.
+• VFR pilots should avoid relying solely on one navigation system.
+GPS should be supplemented by pilotage and dead reckoning.

 • VFR-only panel-mount units must be placarded or display an annunciation prohibiting use under IFR.